 Mental Capacity Act 2005

-The Mental Capacity Act (MCA) 2005 provides a legal framework to empower and protect people aged 16 and over who lack, or may lack, mental capacity to make certain decisions for themselves because of illness or brain injury, a learning disability, or mental health problems.
+The Mental Capacity Act (MCA) 2005 provides a legal framework to empower and protect people aged 16 and over who lack, or may lack mental capacity to make certain decisions for themselves because of illness, brain injury, a learning disability, or mental health problems.

 The Act introduced a number of rights for people who have difficulty making decisions.
-It also introduced some responsibilities for people who work or care for others and provides clear guidelines to carers and professionals about:
+It also introduced some responsibilities for people who work or care for others and provides clear guidelines about:

 - how to help someone who may lack capacity to make their own decisions

 - what to do if the person is unable to make a particular decision

 - who can take decisions for those who may lack mental capacity

 - what type of situations and decisions the Act applies

 - legal requirements for those who are taking decisions on behalf of someone who lacks capacity